 Standard course of therapy:

 This is the most common method used to treat TB, especially for HIV-positive people.
-For the first eight weeks of treatment, the four drugs listed above are used ever day.
+For the first eight weeks of treatment, the four drugs listed above are used every day.
 After two months of therapy have been completed, isoniazid and rifabutin are continued for an additional 16 weeks (four months).
 These drugs can be taken either every day or two to three times a week.
 If you have less that 100 CD4 cells, experts recommend taking rifabutin every day or three times a week (but not two times a week).
 You will probably have to go to a clinic—or have a trained medical professional watch you take your medication—every time you take your isoniazid and rifabutin during this period, especially if you are only taking them two or three times a week.